klebermagno/rBCM/README.md

 ## Installation

-To install rBCM, run `sudo python setup.py install -i` inside the rBCM top-level directory.
+To install rBCM, run `sudo python setup.py install -i` inside the rBCM top- level directory.
 To clean up all the build files generated, call `python setup.py clean`.
-To run the test suite, navigate to the tests directory cand call `py.test`.

 This package requires:
 * Numpy
 * Cython
 * scikit-learn

+To run the test suite, navigate to the tests directory cand call `py.test`.

+The test suite builds plots in static html files that are placed in the `tests/visuals/` directory and requires the bokeh package for this.
+If you don't use the test suite you don't need bokeh though.

 ## Why use an rBCM?